TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 Instead of including the template within our application, we will instead load the template using the same File tools we used at the beginning of the exercise.

-* Create a file named 'form_letter.html' in the root of your project directory.
+- Create a file named 'form_letter.HTML' in the root of your project directory.
-* Copy the html template defined above into that file and save it.
+- Copy the HTML template defined above into that file and save it.

 Within our application we will load our template: